 Configuring SSL/TLS for standalone Project Quay deployments

-For standalone Project Quay deployments, SSL/TLS certificates must be configured by using the command-line interface and by updating your config.yaml file manually.
+For standalone Project Quay deployments, you configure SSL/TLS certificates by using the CLI and updating config.yaml manually.
+Child procedures in this section cover certificate creation, configuration, testing, and trust setup.

 Configuring custom SSL/TLS certificates by using the command line interface